liupy2000/liupy2000.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>
 # 🙋‍♂️ <font color="#4A708B">About</font>

-I am a Research Fellow in the Department of Industrial Systems Engineering and Management at the National University of Singapore, supervised by Dr. [Nan Chen](https://cde.nus.edu.sg/isem/staff/chen-nan-2/).
+I am a Research Fellow in the Department of Industrial Systems Engineering and Management at the National University of Singapore, supervised by Prof. [Nan Chen](https://cde.nus.edu.sg/isem/staff/chen-nan-2/).
 My research focuses on **AI-enabled quality engineering** for intelligent manufacturing and other data-rich systems, where high-dimensional, multimodal, streaming, and partially observed data must be converted into reliable real-time decisions.

 My work follows a unified **learn–monitor–decide–control** framework.
 I develop methods for complex data modeling, anomaly and change detection, adaptive sensing, causal and structure learning, and feedback control, using machine learning, reinforcement learning, functional data analysis, tensor learning, and state-space models.